How to Cite an Organization or Group Author in APA 7th Edition

 (Centers for Disease Control and Prevention [CDC], 2024)

-Spell out the full name first, then add the abbreviation in brackets.
+Spell out the full name first, then introduce the abbreviation.

 Narrative format